zinic/crawl/core.md

 Characters may have equipment.
 Weight is optional but trackable.
 Most items will require a slot to be equipped.

+#### Using Shields

+Unless a character has a defense aspect that allows the use of a shield, equipping the shield imparts no benefits to the character.

+#### Lightweight Items

+Lightweight items are items that may be worn without changing the available equipment slots on the character.
+They are, as their name implies, lightweight and therefore on their own, do not generally affect the use of the limb they are worn on.

+However, lightweight items can add up!

+Stacking more than 3 lightweight items in the same equipment slot, such as wearing 4 bracelets on 1 arm, incurs a -1 modifier to the character's mobility.
+This negative stacks if the character has more than one overloaded equipment slot.

 #### Slots

 Certain items may require a character to equip it to a specific slot.
 The available slots are listed below.